henrykironde/retriever/docs/developer.rst

 **Clean histroy**

-We try to make one commit for each issue.
+Make one commit for each issue.
-As you work on an issue, try adding all the commits into one general commit rather than several commits.
+As you work on a particular issue, try adding all the commits into one general commit rather than several commits.

 Use ``git commit --amend`` to add new changes to a branch.